mwbowers/mwbowers.github.io/reference/datagate-client/field-type-class-new-time-stamp-method.md

 **NewTimeStamp** constructs a **FieldType** which represents a DataGate timestamp field.
 Timestamp fields contain calendar date and 24-hour clock time data denoting a specific instant in time.
 The storage size of a timestamp field is 26 bytes.

-**Note** : Internally, DCS manipulates date, time, and timestamp fields as **System.DateTime** value types.
-The object value returned by DCS as the value of a date, time, or timestamp field (in methods such as [As400Program.ParmToObject](as400program-class-parm-to_object-method-main.html)) will be converted from a value of DateTime.
-Likewise, DCS will only accept values which can be accurately converted to DateTime values, for setting the value of date, time, or timestamp fields.
+**Note** : Internally, DG manipulates date, time, and timestamp fields as **System.DateTime** value types.
+The object value returned by DG as the value of a date, time, or timestamp field (in methods such as [As400Program.ParmToObject](as400program-class-parm-to_object-method-main.html)) will be converted from a value of DateTime.
+Likewise, DG will only accept values which can be accurately converted to DateTime values, for setting the value of date, time, or timestamp fields.
 ## Examples

 <pre>        <span class="lang">